 - Credit History

-Now, before we list some red flags that would make you ineligible for accelerated underwriting, we must let you know that these rules are general and not universal.
+Before we list some red flags that would make you ineligible for accelerated underwriting, we must let you know that these rules are general and not universal.

-Roughly about 50% of applicants ages 18-50 applying for accelerated underwriting are approved.
+About 50% of applicants ages 18-50 applying for accelerated underwriting are approved.
 The other 50% are required to take a life insurance medical exam.

 To be accepted for accelerated underwriting, you must meet the age and face amount requirements (listed in the table above).

-You must also avoid potential red flags that could pop up along the way.
+It would be best to avoid potential red flags that could pop up along the way.